isheikh8492/gr-coding-challenge/README.md

 ### Approach

 #### Algorithm and Data Structures

-- The application uses Python's built-in `json` library for parsing JSON records.
+- The `json` library in Python is used to read JSON records from the file.
-- Utilizes a dictionary called 'db' to store 'Summary' objects, keyed by 'id'.
+- A dictionary called `db` holds `Summary` objects keyed by a unique 'id'.
-- Main logic uses iteration and Unix timestamps to create summary records.
+- The application iterates over the dictionary and uses Unix timestamps to generate summary records.

+#### Handling Large Test Data

+- A separate Python script (`synthetic_data_generation.py`) is available to generate a large set of test data (up to 100,000 entries).
+- The dictionary-based storage allows for efficient lookup and update operations, making the application scalable for large datasets.

 ### Testing Strategy

-- Manual tests: `output_file_new.txt`
-- Synthetic tests: `synthetic_output.txt`
+- **Manual Test**: A manually created test file named `output_file_new.txt` is used for initial testing, and edge case testing.
+- **Synthetic Test**: A programmatically generated file named `synthetic_output.txt` is used for performance.

-Tests can be found in the `tests` folder.
-To run all tests, execute `python -m pytest`.
+All test files are located under different names in the `tests` folder.
+To run the test suite, execute `python -m pytest` in the root directory.

 ---

 ## Issues and Challenges

+### Problems Faced

-- Inconsistencies in example output files led to initial confusion.
+- The example output files initially caused confusion due to inconsistent 'id' and 'timestamp' formats.
-- Timestamps in the 'END' records were not always coherent or easily understandable.
+- Timestamps in the 'END' records were sometimes incoherent or hard to interpret.

 ### Solutions and Workarounds

-- Assumed erroneous placement of timestamps and adjusted IDs accordingly.
+- Any inconsistencies were assumed to be errors.
+The IDs and timestamps were adjusted accordingly during processing.
-- Generated new test files to cover various edge cases.
+- New test files were generated to cover a broad range of edge cases, ensuring the application’s robustness.

 ---

 ## Potential Improvements

 - Possibility to store output data to a MySQL/SQLite3 database.

 ---

 ## Reflection